 Birdshot is a favorite of many home defenders.
 From close range, the blast of these lightweight small lead pellets hit like a solid fist.
 Out at a distance farther the story is not the same.
 Some old time shooters call shotguns “scatterguns” for good reason.
 The many shot projectiles fan out quickly the farther away the target is.

 Birdshot has excellent track record for up-close-and-personal damage with minimal penetration to household walls.
 If the distance is somewhat far, you’d better think bigger, such as the smaller-sized buckshot loads.
-Above was the graphic proof of how birdshot up close is a worthwhile choice but at a distance might sting instead of drop an intruder.
+So an up close birdshot is a worthwhile choice but at a distance might sting instead of drop an intruder.

 The useful shot size chart shows a size comparison of how these projectiles stack up against each other.
 You can use any of these sizes in a pinch, but personally nothing smaller than No. 6 for close range would be a solid choice.